marcusnwn/pig/memory-bank/productContext.md

 ## Project Goal

-* Create a side-scrolling runner HTML-based mobile game where a pig jumps over obstacles.
+* Create a side-scrolling runner HTML-based mobile game where a pig jumps over obstacles (current: `index.html`).
+* Create a Whack-a-Mole style game with pigs, in portrait mode for mobile, with a fun UI (new: `hitpig.html`).

 ## Key Features